-Your sale price will be the next-determined NAV, less any applicable CDSC, after the Fund receives your redemption request in proper form or after a redemption request is received in accordance with the procedures applicable to the institutional clients of the Adviser (please contact your institutional representative for additional information).
+You may "redeem" your shares (i.e., sell your shares to a Fund) on any day the Exchange is open, either directly or through your financial intermediary.
+Your sale price will be the next-determined NAV, after the Fund receives your redemption request in proper form or after a redemption request is received in accordance with the procedures applicable to the institutional clients of the Adviser (please contact your institutional representative for additional information).
 Each Fund expects that it will typically take one to three business days following the receipt of your redemption request in proper form (or in accordance with the procedures applicable to the institutional clients of the Adviser) to pay out redemption proceeds.
 However, while not expected, payment of redemption proceeds may take up to seven days from the day your request is received in proper form (or in accordance with the procedures applicable to the institutional clients of the Adviser) by the Fund by the Fund Closing Time.
-For private clients of Bernstein, the sales proceeds will be held in your account with Bernstein unless you have previously provided alternative written instructions.
 If you recently purchased your shares by check or electronic funds transfer, your redemption payment may be delayed until the Fund is reasonably satisfied that the check or electronic funds transfer has been collected (which may take up to 10 days).